-The principal façades of new buildings within the district should be oriented parallel to the street.
-Also, main entryways should be located along these principal façades.
+The principal facades of new buildings within the district should be oriented parallel to the street.
+Also, main entries should be located along these principal facades.
 This is a consistent pattern throughout the district which should be preserved to maintain the prevailing visual continuity.
-When this pattern of primary façades and entryways is moved from the street side of the building, the activity along the street will be lost and the character of Tampa Heights will change.
+When this pattern of primary facades and entries is moved from the street side of the building, the activity along the street will be lost and the character of Seminole Heights will change.